WWW.MADGAV.ORG

 Cretan date palm (phoenix theophrastii)

 Supposed to be the hardiest phoenix, being thought to be marginally hardier than p.canariensis.
-Has done quite well so far, although it has had greenhouse cover for its first 3 winters (greenhouses now removed).
+Has done quite well so far.

 Canary Island date palm (phoenix canariensis)